Mascota volcanic field: Eruptive history

 Little is known about the eruption ages of the Mascota field.
-The minettes have been dated by potassium-argon dating, with ages obtained between 1,93 million years ago and 68,000 years ago.
-A very low magma output of 0.003 ± 0.001 km3/kyr has been determined.
+The minettes have been dated using potassium-argon dating, with ages ranging from 1.93 million years ago to 68,000 years ago.
+A very low magma output of 0.003 ± 0.001 km3/kyr has been determined, and volcanism has shifted from the southern to the northern part of the field over its history.

-The youngest eruption occurred at Malpais volcano.
-A basaltic andesite lava flow with little plant and no soil cover was formed there.
-The eruption may have occurred only a few thousand years ago, less than 5,600 years ago of scoria in neighbouring lakes comes from this eruption.
+Rocks from the Mascota volcanic field exhibit diverse magnetizations.
+The youngest eruption occurred at Malpais volcano, which produced a basaltic andesite lava flow with minimal plant cover and no soil cover.
+This eruption may have happened only a few thousand years ago, and scoria found in neighboring lakes dates from less than 5,600 years ago.